 - 5. Under no circumstances can an individual be counted as both a funded student and as a funded child in the same school year. - 6.
-An individual who is eligible to proceed to grade 1 and is less than 7 years old on September 1 who has been assessed as developmentally immature and whose program plan involves both ECS and grade 1 instruction may be counted either as a funded child or as a funded student.

-7. Course Completions for Students in Grades 10 to 12
+An individual who is eligible to proceed to Grade 1 and is less than 7 years old on September 1 who has been assessed as developmentally immature and whose program plan involves both ECS and Grade 1 instruction may be counted either as a funded child or as a funded student. - 7.
+Courses taken by Grade 9 students in the summer program, prior to the start of their New Grade 10 fall term, will not be included in the calculation of the 60 CEU annual limit for funding outlined in Allocation Criteria #9 of this section. - 8.
+Course Completions for Students in Grades 10 to 12

 Base Instruction funding for senior high school students is based on the principle that instructional services are provided and courses are completed.
 Instructional services must be timetabled for both students and teachers and ensure that students have access to at least 25 hours of instruction per high school credit.
-The only exception to the 25 hours of instruction per credit is that provided for senior high school courses completed during weekends, evenings and the summer months.

-Updated The Board Chairman, Superintendent and Secretary-Treasurer of the school jurisdiction are required to sign the following Declaration of Management on an annual basis:
+Revised The Board Chairman, Superintendent and Secretary-Treasurer of the school jurisdiction are required to sign the following Declaration of Management on an annual basis:

-"We certify that the Credit Enrolment Units (CEUs) submitted by the jurisdiction are complete, accurate and do not contravene, either directly or indirectly, the funding requirements for CEU funding as outlined in the Funding Manual for School Authorities provided by Alberta Learning.
-As the political, educational and financial leaders, we support the education practices of the jurisdiction and affirm that the policies of the jurisdiction are in alignment with the intent of education funding to provide a quality education that best meets the needs of students."
+"As the Superintendent and Secretary-Treasurer, we certify that the Credit Enrolment Units (CEUs) submitted by the jurisdiction are complete, accurate and do not contravene, either directly or indirectly, the funding requirements for CEU funding as outlined in Alberta Education's Funding Manual for School Authorities.
+As the Board Chairman, Superintendent, and Secretary-Treasurer, we support the education practices of the jurisdiction and affirm that the policies of the jurisdiction are in alignment with the intent of education funding to provide a quality education that best meets the needs of students."

-Updated This declaration will be included in RACERS and must be printed, signed and submitted to School Finance.
-The Declaration of Management form can also be found in the Forms section of this Manual as Form 04AL1.2d.
-The declaration will be considered part of the accountability of school boards in reporting CEUs for funding purposes.
+This declaration will be included in RACERS and must be printed, signed and submitted to School Finance.
+The Declaration of Management form can also be found in the Forms section of this Manual as Form 05AE1.2d.
+The declaration will be considered part of the accountability of school boards in reporting CEUs for funding and programming purposes.

-Courses delivered to students and claimed for funding must meet the conditions in this Funding Manual and must also comply with all other Alberta Learning policies, regulations and legislation, such as the Guide to Education ECS to Grade 12 and the School Act.
+Courses delivered to students and claimed for funding must meet the conditions in this Funding Manual and must also comply with all other Alberta Education policies, regulations and legislation, such as the Guide to Education ECS to Grade 12 and the School Act.
 See the General Conditions that Apply to Funding in the Introduction section of this Manual.
 Among the conditions that all courses must meet are the following:

-a) A regular course (non-CTS) is considered completed for funding purposes when:

-- i) a student has earned a final mark of 50% or better in the course; or - ii) a student has: - a) earned a final mark of 25% or greater but less than 50%, in the course, and - b) has attended at least 50% of the classes in the course or has worked on and been assessed on at least 50% of the course content.
+- a) a regular course (non-CTS) is considered completed for funding purposes when: - i) a student has earned a final mark of 50% or better in the course; or - ii) a student has: - a.) earned a final mark of 25% or greater but less than 50% in the course, and - b.) has attended at least 50% of the classes in the course or has worked on and been assessed on at least 50% of the course content.